ignishpc/docs/src/api.rst

     .. method:: execute(src)

-        Runs a `IVoidFunction0` in the executors.
+        Runs a function in the executors.

-        :param ISource src: Function to be executed, it must implement `IVoidFunction0` interface.
+        :param src: Function to be executed.
+        :type src: IIVoidFunction0 or ISource

     .. method:: executeTo(src)

-        Runs a `IFunction0` in the executors.
+        Runs a function in the executors and generates a parallel collection.

-        :param ISource src: Function to be executed, it must implement `IFunction0` interface.
+        :param ISource src: Function to be executed.
+        :type src: IFunction0 or ISource
-        :return: A parallel collection created with the elements returned by ``src`` function.
+        :return: A parallel collection created with the elements returned by the function.
         :rtype: IDataFrame(T).

     .. method:: call(src, data)